Primary Navigation Mobile

 Best electric family car for all-round capability

-Skoda’s first purpose-built BEV uses the same underlying technology as other dedicated electric vehicles in the Volkswagen Group, such as the Volkswagen ID.3 and Audi Q4 e-tron.
-But, because being a Skoda, the Enyaq iV offers an exceptional blend of value, functionality and space.
+Skoda’s first purpose-built BEV uses the same underlying technology as other dedicated electric vehicles in the Volkswagen Group, including the Volkswagen ID.3 and Audi Q4 e-tron.
+But, because it's a Skoda, the Enyaq iV offers an exceptional blend of value, functionality and space.
 It has loads of room for five people and a huge boot, which makes it the ideal car for a family whose kids have cumbersome hobbies.

-We also love home comfortable its suspension is and, as our Skoda Enyaq long-term report shows, it has more than enough battery capacity to tackle a long road trip.
+We also love how comfortable its suspension is and, as our Skoda Enyaq long-term report shows, it has more than enough battery capacity to tackle a long road trip.
 We've driven the car countless times between Parkers HQ in Peterborough and the Lake District.
 Its tall SUV looks are bang on trend for the market, too.
-As a result, it’s very much the top choice when it comes to the new breed of electric family cars.
+As a result, it’s very much the top choice when it comes to the new breed of electric family cars, especially after a 2023 update added more power and range.

 Pros